init-Sense/.github/profile/README.md

 ### NOCLIP
 This is the first videogame project we have ever made.
 It's been made in Unity and it was for an university course.
 The idea for NOCLIP was to have a platformer which would let the player take a sneak peek of the map in different checkpoints and to have it noclip through various obstacles in order to reach the end.
 You can find it [on itch](https://polimi-game-collective.itch.io/noclip).

+### Visio
+A small project made in Unity, meant to be played in VR.
+It is a puzzle game where you have to activate floating platforms in order to proceed, and the mechanism involves rays and orbs.

 ### Who is currently in init.Sense?
 @azazellino<sub>(co-founder)</sub> | @bottolo<sub>(co-founder)</sub> | @roxmysox<sub>(member)</sub>